UN

 −−bootstrap CMD

-Bootstrap command, file path, or URL to run on startup.
+Bootstrap command or URI to run on startup.

 −l, −−list